adap/flower/doc/source/contributor-explanation-public-and-private-apis.rst

 Therefore:

 - ``from flwr.server.strategy import FedAvg`` ✅ Ok, you're importing a class that is part of the public API.
-- ``from flwr.server.strategy import fedavg`` ❌ Not ok, you're importing a private module.
+- ``from flwr.server.strategy import fedavg`` ❌ Not recommended, you're importing a private module.

 This approach is also implemented in the tooling that automatically builds API reference docs.